strengejacke/ggeffects/README.md

   or *average marginal effects*.
 There is a more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).

+  Question answered: “What is the predicted value of the response at meaningful values or levels of my focal terms for the ‘average’ observation in the population?”.
+It does not only refer to the actual data in your sample, but also “what would be if” we had more data, or if we had data from a different population.

 For all the above options, the *differences* between predicted values are usually very similar or even identical - if your main interest is to